sst/sst/www/docs/auth.md

 The `useSession` hook uses `Auth` construct's public key to decrypt the session token.
 :::

-If you are using the `GraphQLHandler` that comes with the GraphQL starter in the [`create sst`](packages/create-sst.md) CLI, it'll transparently initialize the context system.
+If you are using the [`GraphQLHandler`](packages/node.md#graphqlhandler) that comes with the GraphQL starter in the [`create sst`](packages/create-sst.md) CLI, it'll transparently initialize the context system.

-For any other kind of request you just need to wrap your handler function with our generic `Handler`.
+For any other kind of request you just need to wrap your handler function with our generic [`Handler`](packages/node.md#handler).
 It'll initialize the context so you can use the `useSession` hook there as well.

-Here's an example of how you'd implement handle a typical API request.
+Here's an example of how you'd handle a typical API request.

 ```js title="services/functions/rest/foo.ts"
 import { Handler } from "@serverless-stack/node/context";